David Diamante: MMA

 Diamante has announced various MMA and Muay Thai events, including the first legally sanctioned MMA show in New York City in May 2013.

 Basketball

-In 2012, Diamante was selected by Jay-Z and Nets management to become the official voice of the re-named NBA franchise, the Brooklyn Nets.
-He announced the final season for the Nets in New Jersey in 2011-2012 before following the team on their move to Brooklyn.
+In 2012, Diamante was selected by Jay-Z and Nets management to become the official voice of the renamed NBA franchise, the Brooklyn Nets.
+He announced the final season for the Nets in New Jersey in 2011–2012 before following the team on their move to Brooklyn.

 Announcing style

 Diamante has chosen to repeat the fighter's surnames in the tradition of former ring announcers such as M. Mark Beiro and Setrha Ejdaharian.
 The practice of repeating fighter surnames began before the advent of advanced sound systems and was done so that fans on different sides of the arena could hear the athletes names.

 Other activities

 Diamante is also the owner of a cigar lounge in Brooklyn, New York.

 Honors

 Diamante has been recognized as the 2015 Ring Announcer of the Year by Ring 8, The Veteran's Boxing Association of New York.